SaifRehman99/Recaptcha-with-Gmail/README.md

-# reCAPTCHA v2 Node.js
+# reCAPTCHAv2 With Gmail > Node.js

-A Node.js client-server implementation of Google's reCAPTCHA v2
+A Node.js client-server implementation of Google's reCAPTCHA v2 with gmail account to send emails

-### Version
-1.0.0

 ## Usage